Robotic Monitoring of Colorimetric Leaf Sensors for Precision Agriculture: Experiments Alice

 \subsection{Structured Indoor Lab Experimental Results}

-The sensor subsystem's was characterized with a lab spectrometer-based measurement of it's transmission spectrum and angle-dependent transmission spectrum.
-The full system pipeline is then tested indoors in 22 experiments.
-The pipeline consists of the following steps: (1) Robot navigation following predefined way points, (2) Object detection and localization of the sensor, (3) Hyperspectral imaging of the localized sensor using a motorized mirror, with halogen lamp illumination, and (4) Resonance spectrum detection from the acquired hyperspectral image.
-Fig \ref{fig:Indoor Characterization} shows the lab spectrometer-measured transmission spectrum compared with the extracted reflectance spectrum from a hyperspectral image acquired indoors.
-The resonances are displayed as dips in the spectrometer-measured transmission spectrum, and as peaks in the hyperspectral camera-measured reflectance spectrum.
-Their spectral locations are closely matched and any difference between the spectrometer and hyperspectral measurement can be attributed to the sensor's diffractive angle dependence, as we show in Fig \ref{fig:Indoor Characterization}.
-The angle-dependent transmission measurement shows that the central two resonance modes shift in position and split into higher-order diffractive modes as the angle-of-collection is changed from 0 to 10 degrees.
-The angle-of-collection with the hyperspectral camera varies with each image acquisition, since the robot location in front of the sensor and the mirror angle varies.
-Therefore, we see shifts on the order of $\approx$ 20 nm in the resonance spectrum with each measurement.
+The leaf sensor subsystem was characterized with a lab spectrometer measurement of its transmission spectrum and angle-dependent transmission spectrum.
+The full system pipeline was then tested indoors in 22 experiments.
+Fig.~\ref{fig:Indoor Characterization} shows the lab spectrometer-measured transmission spectrum compared with the extracted reflectance spectrum from a hyperspectral image acquired indoors with \textsc{beast}.
+The resonances are seen as dips in the spectrometer-measured transmission spectrum, and as peaks in the hyperspectral camera-measured reflectance spectrum.
+Their spectral locations are closely matched and any difference between the spectrometer and hyperspectral measurement can be attributed to the sensor's diffractive angle dependence.

+The angle-dependent measurement results show that the two main modes split into additional modes due to the angular dispersion of QGMs being accessed by different diffraction orders of the grating metasurface.
+The brighter main mode occurs at a 655nm wavelength and it is the resonance mode of interest to us as we track its position during outdoor measurements.
+The angle-of-collection with the hyperspectral camera varies with each image acquisition, since the robot location in front of the sensor and the mirror angle vary.
+This angle dependence of the sensor's resonance therefore accounts for the $\leq$20nm variation in the hyperspectral-measured spectra when compared to the spectrometer.